Vivek205/chrome-analytics/README.md

 Hey folks,

-I'm excited to share a new project I'm working on — an **AI-powered Analytics Dashboard** specifically designed for **Chrome Extension developers**!
+I'm excited to share a new project that I'm working on — an **AI-powered Analytics Dashboard** specifically designed for **Chrome Extension developers**!

 If you have a Chrome extension under your name, this tool is built with you in mind.
 It's going to make tracking and analyzing your extension's performance easier and smarter.